What is Absenteeism?

 - Standards on punctuality, breaks and check-in/check-out

 - Examples of excused, unpaid absences such as bereavement & unavoidable emergencies

 - Difference between approved, paid absence vs. unexcused absence

-Once your policy is in place, ensure you communicate it with all of your employees.
+Once your policy is in place, ensure you communicate it with your employees.
 Also, check with them that they understand everything.
 It is also important to continually review and update your absence policy in line with business needs.
 In fact, you may even want to consider implementing positive reinforcement of attendance.
-Something as simple as recognizing excellent attendance creates ideas of what is good behavior before absenteeism becomes an issue.
+Something as simple as recognizing excellent attendance creates ideas of what is good behaviour before absenteeism becomes an issue.

 Invest in Communication, Motivation & Leadership